Up to 200 hurt in attack on Syrian Alawite village: activists

-A rebel who spoke to Reuters by telephone said fighters had clashed for four days with the army in Aqrab, some 30 km (20 miles) north of Syria's third city of Homs.
+A rebel who spoke to Reuters by telephone said fighters had clashed with the army in Aqrab for four days.
 Rebels had surrounded one building and accused pro-Assad militias, known as shabbiha, of using residents hiding there as human shields.

 "There were 200 people inside and we called on the residents to leave, but the shabbiha held some women and children by gunpoint.
 Eventually talks fell apart and the government shelled the building," said the rebel, who called himself Maysar.